MicrosoftDocs/memdocs/memdocs/configmgr/apps/deploy-use/deploy-applications.md

 - If you deployed the application as **Required**, and didn't specify to **Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box**, then the installation of the app fails if one or more of the specified applications are running.

-## Deploy user-available applications on Azure AD-joined devices
+## Deploy user-available applications

+When you deploy applications as **Available** to user collections, then users can browse Software Center and install the apps they need.
+For on-premises domain-joined clients, Software Center uses the user's domain credentials to get the list of available applications from the management point.

+There are additional requirements for clients that are internet-based, joined to Azure Active Directory (Azure AD), or both.

+### Azure AD-joined devices
 <!-- 1322613 -->

-If you deploy applications as available to users, they can browse and install them through Software Center on Azure Active Directory (Azure AD) devices.
+If you deploy applications as available to users, they can browse and install them through Software Center on Azure AD devices.
+Configure the following prerequisites to enable this scenario:

-### Prerequisites

 - Enable HTTPS on the management point